erfangholami/Android-Solid-Services/docs/troubleshooting.md

 **Cause:** The type index on the pod may not have been updated when address books were created by another client.

 **Fix:** Ensure the pod's type index is populated.
 Some Solid servers require the creating client to register resources in the type index.
 Check the pod's type index resource manually if needed.

 ---

+## Sharing & Notifications

+### A share is created but the receiver never gets a notification

+**Cause:** Writing the share onto the resource's access control and notifying the receiver are separate steps — delivery is **best-effort** and never fails the share.
+The receiver may advertise no LDN inbox, or their inbox rejected the POST.

+**Fix:** The receiver's WebID must advertise a writable, public-append `ldp:inbox`.
+Notifications are also **pull-only**: the receiving app polls `listNotifications()` (e.g. a 15-minute background worker) — there is no push.
+The share itself still took effect on the resource ACL regardless of delivery.

+---

+### `SharingException` on `createShare` / `revokeShare`

+Common variants and what they mean:

+- **`NoInbox`** — the target WebID advertises no `ldp:inbox`; the share succeeded but no notification was sent.
+- **`InboxUnauthorized` / `InboxForbidden`** — the receiver's inbox rejected the notification POST (401 / 403).
+- **`AccessDenied`** — you don't hold Control on the resource, so its ACL/ACR can't be written.
+- **`StaleAcl`** — the resource's ACL changed concurrently (412 Precondition Failed); retry.
+- **`UnsupportedAuthBackend`** — the pod's access-control system isn't supported.
+- **`AccessIndeterminate`** — a transient or cross-pod proof error; treated as "unknown", not a definitive denial.

+---

+### A share added from a link shows the wrong owner, or won't add (cross-pod)

+**Cause:** Cross-pod access probes can be blocked — some servers reject foreign-issuer tokens with 401 — and a receiver IRI may be a bare profile-document URL rather than a fragment WebID.

+**Fix:** Upgrade to `0.5.0`+.
+The library reads actor profiles **anonymously**, resolves profile-document URLs to the real fragment WebID before granting, and trusts the notification's declared mode/owner when a live probe is indeterminate.
+When adding via QR/link, pass the owner hint the share link carries.

+---